orschiro/orzanna/index.md

 Write me an email[^email].
 If you want to know more about me as a person, please take a look at my CV[^CV].

-Currently, my main work focuses on supporting the sustainable development of Import Sheet[^1].
+Currently, my main work focuses on supporting the sustainable development of Sheetgo[^1].
-In my free time I contribute to open-source software projects I use myself[^2], as well as assist Amara[^3] and the FZI[^4].
+In my free time I contribute to open-source software projects I use myself[^2], as well as assisting the Amara foundation[^3] and the FZI research institute[^4].

-I am a big fan of podcasts as a medium of communication share my curated list of podcasts[^podcast] I listen to myself.
-Aside, I am coordinating the Degrowth Audiobook Podcast[^DegrowthAudiobook] and invite you to listen to it.
+I am a big fan of podcasts as a medium of communication and share my curated list of podcasts[^podcast] that I listen to myself.
+Aside, I am the coordinator of the "*Degrowth Audiobook Podcast*"[^DegrowthAudiobook] and invite you to listen to it.

 If you are a research scholar, you might be interested in my co-authored publication "*Culture meets Flows: The Cultural Dimension of
 Urban Metabolism*"[^CulturemeetsFlows] that had been cited by the German Advisory Council on